 The FAC-COR's role is to develop proper requirements and ensure during contract administration the contractors meet the commitments of their contracts, including the timeliness and delivery of quality goods and services as required by the contract.
-Information on the FAC-COR certification is available at https://www.fai.gov/.
+Information on the FAC-COR certification requirements can be found at http://fai.gov/drupal/certification/fac-cor.